Before we jump into the definition of an AWS data lake, let’s review why data lakes are important in the first place.

 Organizations can’t depend on a data lake alone.
 An AWS data lake allows organizations to leverage a wide variety of AWS Data and Analytics Competency Partners to add to their S3 data lake.

-The role of data preparation in an AWS data lake
+The role of data preparation in an AWS ecosystem

 However, it’s somewhat of a false promise.
 Even with a data lake, the majority of users don’t have the technical capacity to directly source and prepare data from the data lake for analytic use.
 There needs to be some sort of intermediary.
-And that’s where data preparation comes into the picture as a critical component of an AWS data lake environment.
+And that’s where data preparation comes into the picture as a critical component of an AWS ecosystem.